ikrasn/crsms/README.md

-#Course Managment System or CRSMS
+#Course Managment System or CrsMS

 ## Setup project
 *Note:* Please check if all needed components Node.js, Ruby and some others already installed.